Hakimbek/my-java-notes/OOP/Inheritance/README.md

 Inheritance represents the IS-A relationship which is also known as a parent-child relationship.

-### Why use inheritance in java
+## Why use inheritance in java
   - For Method Overriding (so runtime polymorphism can be achieved).
   - For Code Reusability.

 The extends keyword indicates that you are making a new class that derives from an existing class.
 The meaning of "extends" is to increase the functionality.
 In the terminology of Java, a class which is inherited is called a parent or superclass, and the new class is called child or subclass.

-## Types of inheritance in java
+# Types of inheritance in java

-### Single Inheritance Example
+## Single Inheritance Example
-  - When a class inherits another class, it is known as a single inheritance.
+  When a class inherits another class, it is known as a single inheritance.

-### Multilevel Inheritance Example
+## Multilevel Inheritance Example
-  - When there is a chain of inheritance, it is known as multilevel inheritance.
+  When there is a chain of inheritance, it is known as multilevel inheritance.

-### Hierarchical Inheritance Example
+## Hierarchical Inheritance Example
 When two or more classes inherits a single class, it is known as hierarchical inheritance.

-### Note
+## Note
    - Multiple inheritance is not supported in Java through class.
    - In java programming, multiple and hybrid inheritance is supported through interface only.

-# Polymorphism
-If one task is performed in different ways, it is known as polymorphism.
-For example: to convince the customer differently, to draw something, for example, shape, triangle, rectangle, etc.

-In Java, we use method overloading and method overriding to achieve polymorphism.

 # Abstraction
 Hiding internal details and showing functionality is known as abstraction.
 For example phone call, we don't know the internal processing.